Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 A Real Example

-We ran a leadership development program for a life insurance company in the APAC region25 senior managers, focused on delegation and emotional intelligence.
-Before the program, delegation success rates across the group sat at 35%.
+We ran a leadership development programme for a life insurance company in the APAC region 25 senior managers, focused on delegation and emotional intelligence.
+Before the programme, delegation success rates across the group sat at 35%.
 Managers worked over 12 hours daily.
 No new initiatives had been launched internally in 18 months.

-- We built Level 2 assessments into the program design.
+• We built Level 2 assessments into the programme design.

-That is what training ROI looks like when you build the measurement into the program from Day 1, not after it ends.
+That is what training ROI looks like when you build the measurement into the programme from Day 1, not after it ends.

 The Question to Ask Before Your Next Training Budget Gets Approved

-Before you sign off on the next program, ask three questions:
+Before you sign off on the next programme, ask three questions:

 If you cannot answer all three, the training is not ready to run.
 The design needs to go back to the drawing board, not because the content is wrong, but because, without measurement, there is no ROI.
 There is only activity.